Riverscapes/SolarStream/README.md

   * Enter the name of the output file.
 This will be stored in the same directory as the SunEye files.

 ## Acknowledegments
-The Solar Streams model and tool is developed and maintained by Jesse Langdon, [South Fork Research, Inc.](http://southforkresearch.org) (SFR).
+The Solar Streams model and tool is developed and maintained by Jesse Langdon for [South Fork Research, Inc.](http://southforkresearch.org) (SFR).